 Why Raw Honey is the Healthiest Honey

-- It is pure and unprocessed
+It's pure and unprocessed

 Pasteurisation is used to make the honey more 'squeezable' and to give it longer shelf life, but by using the proper storage techniques, your raw honey can last even longer.
 The lack of processing when harvesting raw honey allows it to retain all its natural enzymes and nutrients.

-- It's a rich source of antioxidants
+It's a rich source of antioxidants

 Raw honey contains flavonoids and phenolic compounds that can protect your body from free radicals.
 These free radicals can cause premature aging and a host of illnesses, including cardiovascular and inflammatory disease, cancer, and cataracts.

 A healthy gut contains healthy bacteria which can grow immune cells and ward off infections from bacteria, fungi, and viruses.
 More so, the gut's health can improve well-being through communication with the brain through the nerves.

 According to the Journal of Euro-Mediterranean Council for Burns and Fire Disasters, honey has been rediscovered as a topical agent for treating burns and wounds after serving a crucial medical role for ancient civilisations.

 Sugar is a part of modern life.
 It is unavoidable and hides in more foods than many people realise.
 Reducing the amount of processed sugar in your diet can aid in weight loss, improve dental health, prevent some chronic conditions, decrease inflammation, improve your focus, and even boost your energy levels.

 Experience the Raw Honey Difference

-Honey is at its best, more pure, and raw form when it is unprocessed and cold filtered to ensure all the nutrients, enzymes and antioxidants are kept in place.
+Honey is at its best, most pure, and raw form when it is unprocessed and cold filtered.
+This ensures all of the nutrients, enzymes and antioxidants are kept in place.

 Raw honey has a pH of between 3.26 and 4.48, to stave off bacteria and support long-term storage.
 While raw honey may be prone to crystallisation, this is simply proof of its organic nature and can be remedied with a light sun bath or a dunk in some warm water.

 We hold bees in high regard, along with the work they do, and we believe that every drop of honey is like liquid gold.
 With careful, intentional harvesting and strategic storage processes, you can rest assured that the raw honey from Australian Bee Products is as pure as it gets.